citp/privacy-policy-historical/g/go/gog/gog.com.md

 9.2.
 Whenever we’re personalizing or targeting our marketing communications, offers and adverts, we may profile your personal information.
 We do not make however automated decisions (f.ex. via algorithms) that could affect your legal situation.
 If you decide that you no longer want to receive personalized offers, product recommendations from us, or no advertising news at all, you can object to this at any time.
 You can also choose whether to receive marketing communication from us, including personalized and targeted marketing emails by managing subscriptions on your GOG Account Subscription page, following the link "unsubscribe" attached to our marketing emails or just contacting us directly here.

+ń

 9.3 **GWENT**.
 If you sign up for, download, use or play GWENT, we will also use your data to: (i) provide access and allow you to play GWENT; (ii) ensure enjoyable gameplay through the analysis of players’ data; (iii) maintain the ranking of Gwent players, (iv) calculate conversion rates and other elements of GWENT performance; (v) maintain technical support services for game users; (vi) identify incidents of game misuse; (vii) target and personalize our marketing communication, offers and advertisements that we display on our websites and services (including in-game marketing) as well as those of third parties based on the combined data we have collected about you.

 We can use your data to help us operate and improve GWENT (assuming you play it ofc – hey, it’s a great game you know :)!)

 9.4 **Non-personal data**.
-We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.com or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
-We may also share non-personal information with data analysis services to help us run GOG.com.
+We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.COM or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
+We may also share non-personal information with data analysis services to help us run GOG.COM.
 Fear not, as mentioned above, everything’s anonymised, so you cannot be identified.

 ### 10\.
 DATA SHARING